Accounting for SaaS Companies: Why Go GAAP Early in SaaS?

 The more history to recreate, the riskier the purchase.
 How do buyers manage risk?
-Through lower valuations, bigger hold-backs and more earn-out.
+Through lower valuations, bigger hold-backs, and more earn-out.
 These transaction adjustments are often thrown in during the final days and in minutes of the closing.

 If an acquisition is a possibility for your business, save yourself some heartache and preserve your valuation.
 Start now by adopting proper revenue recognition and expense amortization practices that are essential to accrual accounting.
-And remember, that selecting the Cash or Accrual options in QuickBooks isn’t the answer.
-That only changes the income reporting period from the payment date to actual invoice date.

-You will need to manage revenue recognition and expense amortization in a spreadsheet or product like SaaSOptics, because QuickBooks has no inherent ability to do so.
+You will need to manage revenue recognition and expense amortization in a spreadsheet or product like SaaSOptics because QuickBooks has no inherent ability to do so.

-With SaaSOptics, we can help you manage the in’s and out’s of your revenue recognition, plus billing and invoices, customers and renewals, metrics and analytics, and so much more.
+With SaaSOptics, we can help you manage the ins and outs of your revenue recognition, plus billing and invoices, customers and renewals, metrics and analytics, and so much more.
 If you’re interested in learning more about how the SaaSOptics platform can help you better manage your business, reach out for a free demo of our platform.